devploit/blog/_posts/2024-07-03-cracking-gandalf-conquering-the-lakera-ai-security-challenge.md

 ### Description

 In this introductory level, the AI is fairly relaxed and susceptible to simple prompts.
+This level is designed to give players an initial sense of accomplishment and encourage them to proceed to more complex challenges.

 ### Technique Used: